About Us

 New members and volunteers are always welcome!
 Contact Tracy Behrendt, Director, at (715) 256-9980 or director@waupacahistoricalsociety.org.

-The mission of the Waupaca Historical Society is to preserve, advance and disseminate knowledge of the history of the Waupaca area.
+The mission of the Waupaca Historical Society is to preserve, advance and share knowledge of the history of the Waupaca and Chain O'Lakes area.

 WHS Board of Directors (Board meets the second Thursday of every month at 5:15 p.m. at the Holly Center):